sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // SunColour: Regular color of the sun, in RGB.
 // SunColourRaining: Color of sun when raining, in RGB.
-// SunRotation: Rotation of the sun
+// SunRotation: Rotation of the sun.
 // CrepuscularThresholdOverride: Probably threshold to render crepuscular rays.
 0.0 to ~2.0; though it does start to get a bit glitchy after about 1.5.
 // CrepuscularStartHeight: Probably lowers where the sun would be, relative to clouds?
 Because lowering this value causes more rays to shine through.
 0.0-1.0.
 "SunColour": [ 255, 255, 255 ],